 What is Afterpay?

-Generally, instead of paying the entire dollar amount, when you make a purchase, you can pay it back with fortnightly repayments instead.
+Generally, instead of paying the entire dollar amount when you make a purchase, you can pay it back with fortnightly repayments instead.
 Sounds convenient right?
 So if you make a purchase of $200, you pay $50 that fortnight and $50 for the following 3 fortnights… so then, what could go wrong?

-The dangers to Afterpay schemes
+The dangers of Afterpay schemes

 As easy and convenient as it sounds, there are some dangers you will want to beware of before you start.